jeholliday/shellshock/README.md

 The Bourne-Again Shell (Bash) is a commonly used command shell on many different Unix-based operating systems.
 Versions of Bash exist for Linux, BSD, macOS, and more.
-The same vulnerability was able to so many of these operating systems because all of the versions shared much of the same codebase.
+The same vulnerability was able to affect many of these operating systems because they shared the codebase that contained the bugs.
 As a shell, Bash is used to execute commands on a computer.
 Bash can be used either interactively by a user to type in commands or non-interactively by other computer programs.
 The commonality of Bash has resulted in many other programs relying on Bash to run commands non-interactively.
-Programs such as a web browser might use Bash in the background without a user knowing.
+Programs such as a web browser might by design use Bash in the background without a user knowing.
 Using Bash can help some programs be more portable across operating systems but also helped Shellshock affect a wide variety of systems.

 Injection vulnerabilities allow an attacker to create malicious inputs that alter the expected behavior of a system.
 Most computer systems follow a pattern of accepting inputs, processing the